LibraryOfCongress/api.congress.gov/Documentation/MembersEndpoint.md

     - `<attribution>` (e.g., [Courtesy U.S. Senate Historical Office](http://www.senate.gov/artandhistory/history/common/generic/Photo_Collection_of_the_Senate_Historical_Office.htm))
       - The linked source of the image.
 - `<terms>`
   - Container of a member’s terms of service in chronological order.
-The `<terms>` element will contain the following child:
+The `<terms>` element will contain the following child, which is repeatable:
    - `<item>`
      - Container for the member’s service in an individual Congress.
 The `<item>` element is repeatable and may contain the following children:
        - `<memberType>` (e.g., Senator)